-Students will investigate a variety of media products over the period of the course; they will be analysing and evaluating them in terms of the way they construct representations, communicate a message and are sold to specific audiences.
-Students also consider issues surrounding the media industries and are given the opportunity to create their own media products, following pre-set briefs.
+Students will investigate a variety of media products over the period of the course; they will be analysing and evaluating them in terms of the way they use "media language" to construct representations, communicate a message, are targeted at and sold to specific audiences.
+Students consider issues surrounding the media industries and experiment with a range of media production skills and techniques (such as camerawork, lighting, sound, photographic and video editing).
+They learn how to use industry standard software such as Adobe Photoshop and Premiere Pro.